harahraghavani/thinkhub-ai/README.md

-# IntelliHub-AI
+# ThinkHub AI

-IntelliHub-AI is an advanced AI chat application that leverages cutting-edge technologies to provide a seamless and intelligent conversational experience.
+ThinkHub AI is an advanced AI chat application that leverages cutting-edge technologies to provide a seamless and intelligent conversational experience.

 ## Tech Stack